Rubansi/just-python/README.md

 - Build intermediate to advanced projects
 - Contribute to open-source Python projects
-- Explore specialized fields like data science or web development
+- Explore specialized fields like data science and machine learning
+- Explore back end frameworks such as Flask or Django
+- Develop a full-stack web application with Flask and React

 ---
 ## Resources and References